 This is always my main advice to homeschoolers.
 As difficult as it can be, it’s important to realize that you don’t need to be perfect.
 I started every year with a plan of unit studies for the year.
 My weekly plans didn’t go as well.
 They typically became more sketchy as the year went on.
-One year, my weekly plans actually only went through the first week in October!
-We just followed our yearly plan and did a lot of winging it that year.

 Sometimes your imperfection can actually be helpful.
 I think my kids became more self-directed because I didn’t have everything overly planned.
 They kept their love of learning and went on to thoroughly enjoy their university experiences.
 They were able to be very self-directed in their university studies and even got straight A’s.
 If they didn’t learn something in our homeschool, they knew how to find the answers on their own.

 So don’t worry.
 You have many years to cover things.
 If you’re doing Montessori elementary homeschooling using traditional Montessori curriculum, you have six years to cover the Montessori Great Lessons.
 If you’re doing Montessori-inspired homeschooling using unit studies, you’ll typically do unit studies more than once.
 There isn’t such a need to rush.
 You don’t need to be perfect.